 Tip #1: Don’t Just Hire the First Person Recommended to You

-You should avoid hiring a contractor simply because of who they know or who they are related to.
+You should avoid hiring a fire damage contractor simply because of who they know or who they are related to.
 Instead you should look for a contractor who has extensive credentials.
 Look at how many fire damaged houses they have developed in the past.
 Look at who their clients were.

 One more thing to keep in mind here: don’t just hire someone because they have the low bid either.
 As with everything in life, you get what you pay for.
 That’s not to say you need to go broke to find a great contractor, but you shouldn’t be choosing someone on price alone either.